Eastwood Mall

 Eastwood Mall is an indoor shopping center in Niles, Ohio, United States, serving the Youngstown–Warren metropolitan area.
 It is owned by the Cafaro Company.
-Its anchor stores are Boscov's, Dillard's, JCPenney, Macy's, and Target.
+Its anchor stores are Boscov's, JCPenney, Macy's, Dave & Buster’s, and Target.
 The mall contains over 100 stores and restaurants across 1,600,000 sqft of space.
 The mall is part of the greater Eastwood Mall Complex, which includes a variety of outdoor strip plazas totaling in over 3200000 sqft of shopping space.

 History

 Eastwood Mall opened in 1969 with Sears, Strouss, Montgomery Ward, and Woolworth as anchors.
 It was the first mall to feature both Montgomery Ward and Sears.
 The JCPenney wing was added in 1979.
 Montgomery Ward closed in 1984, and its building was split among Gold's Gym (now a local gym), Toys "R" Us, and Carlisle's.
 After Carlisle's closed in 1994 and Toys "R" Us moved to a new store, those spaces both became Dillard's.

 Target was added onto the mall in 2000.
 Strouss became Kaufmann's in 1986, and Macy's in 2006.

-A food court was added near Macy's in 2006, in conjunction with interior and brand renovations.
+A new food court was added near Macy's in 2006, in conjunction with interior and brand renovations.
+Kahunaville, which opened at the mall in 1996, closed in March 2007.
 In late 2007, a three-tank aquarium was added to center court.

 In 2012, construction began on a Residence Inn by Marriott in the Dillard's wing.
 Firebirds Wood Fired Grill opened next to the store later that year on December 10.
 On August 24, 2016, Dillard's was initially closed, but later reopened as a Dillard’s Clearance Outlet.
 In late 2016, the Cafaro Company added a new wing for their corporate offices and an event center, along with a new Hampton Inn & Suites.
 Coinciding with these, in 2017, additional renovation of the mall's entrance features and interior occurred.
 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 In 2019, Nickels and Dimes announced that it will close the Tilt Studio location at the mall by December 2019.

 In 2020, Boscov's announced plans to open a store in the former Sears and Tilt Studio.
 It opened on October 7, 2021.
-It makes Eastwood Mall the first and only mall to contain a Boscov's and a Dillard's.
+A cosmetology school, the Casal Aveda Institute, opened on July 14, 2020 in the former Kahunaville space.
+Dillard's closed its clearance outlet store at the mall in June 2024.

+On January 27, 2025, Dave & Buster’s opened at the Eastwood mall in the former Dillard’s space.
+This location is the first Dave & Buster’s in Mahoning Valley.

 The Cafaro Company has been seeking investors to embark on the deforestation of an adjacent natural wetland totaling 105 acres, which would be named Enterprise Park at Eastwood.
 This new tract that will be connected to the existing mall property is envisioned as a mixed-use development that will include residential buildings along with office space for medical, educational, research, health care and other commercial activities.